alertlogic/ehub-collector/README.md

 ## EHubGeneral function

-The `EHubGeneral` function listens to `alertlogic-log`, which is created during [collector setup](#deploy-with-the-custom-arm-template-in-an-azure-subscription).
-The `alertlogicloghub` event hub can be used for integration with logs such as [diagnostic logs](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/diagnostic-logs-stream-event-hubs) or [Azure AD logs](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/tutorial-azure-monitor-stream-logs-to-event-hub).
+The `EHubGeneral` function listens to `insights-operational-logs`, which is created during [collector setup](#deploy-with-the-custom-arm-template-in-an-azure-subscription).
 Collected JSON objects are wrapped into the protobuf [structure](https://github.com/alertlogic/al-collector-js/blob/master/proto/common_proto.piqi.proto) and then forwarded to the Alert Logic Ingestion service.
+If processing failss the data is stored in `alertlogic-dl` container for further processing.

 ## DLBlob function